TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 How do we secure your information on our site?

-This Web site has the following types of security measures: limited access data-centers, firewall technology, and secure-socket-layer (SSL) certificate authentication.
+This Web site has the following types of security measures: limited access data-centers, firewall technology, and (for our e-Commerce sites through which you may place orders) secure-socket-layer (SSL) certificate authentication.
 SSL is encryption technology that provides security for information that's transmitted over the Internet.
-This site accepts orders only from Web browsers that permit communication through SSL technology-for example, Internet Explorer (version 6.0 or higher), Firefox (version 3.0 or higher), Safari (version 4 or higher), Chrome (version 2 or higher), and AOL (version 9 or higher).

 While we implement the above security measures on this site, you should be aware that 100% security is not always possible.